subutai-io/documentation/user/pages/03.software-components/07.control-center/04.install-update-components/docs.md

    Installed components will show the **Update** button, which is enabled automatically when an update becomes available.

    ✔️ The Control Center checks for updates each time you open the Components screen for the first time.
 If you want to do a manual check right away, click **Check for updates**.
-If you want to specify the frequency of checking for updates, refer to the Updating section under Configure Control Center Settings.
+If you want to specify the frequency of checking for updates, refer to the Updating section under[Configure Control Center Settings](../../control-center/configure-settings).

    You can monitor the installation through the progress bar of the component.
    ![Progress bar](cc-progress.png)